 THEIR HAIR. (!)

-An ex-boyfriend once told me: Jees, this movies thing really had you going as I was enthusiastically pointing out some super cheesy, yet almost not noticeable shmoosh woosh to the eyes of the beholder while watching some maybe even not so romantic movie.
-I was making sure he sees it, too.
-He hadn’t, hence the previous statement.
-I guess I have always dreamt of that shmoosh woosh and then, when you see it in a movie, it’s like half of a dream comes true.
+An ex-boyfriend, annoyingly almost, once told me: Jees, these movies and music really did something to you as I was, enthusiastically, pointing out some super cheesy, almost unnoticeable shmoosh woosh while watching a maybe not even that romantic movie.
+I was just making sure he sees it, too.
+He hadn’t, hence his aforementioned statement.
+I guess I’ve always dreamed about that shmoosh woosh and then, when you see it in a movie, it’s like half of the dream comes true.
 You knew.
 Don’t say it’s a movie, you, too.

-Yes, it is aching as f*ck at times, excruciating, makes you even wonder whether you have a heart or not anymore, but magical at others.
+Yes, it is aching as f*ck at times, excruciating, makes you even wonder whether you still have a heart or not, but magical all the time.
 When we just let it be and then ooh wee!
 The.
 Heart.
 Skips.
 A. Beat.

-Note: I have a photograph of my parents taken shortly after my mother giving birth to me.
-They resemble of the way Barbra Streisand and Robert Redford were, they are laying in the grass, my mother in the arms of my father and they are so soulfully laughing that it always reminds me that it really is indeed wonderfully possible.
+Note: I have a photograph of my parents taken shortly after my mother had given birth to me.
+They resemble of the way Barbra Streisand and Robert Redford were, they’re laying in the grass, my mom in my dad’s arms, and they’re so soulfully laughing that it always reminds me that it, really, is indeed wonderfully possible.